Logo

 The Czech Republic has a lot to offer beyond its capital city.
 It has towns, spas and areas famous for wine.
 We recommend visiting these cities and parks in the Czech Republic:

 Prague is the capital of the Czech Republic.
-It has buildings like Gothic towers, Renaissance palaces and Baroque churches close together.
+It has beautiful buildings like Gothic towers, Renaissance palaces and Baroque churches close together.
 Prague Castle is really big, it looks out over the river and has St Vitus Cathedral and Golden Lane inside.
 If you cross Charles Bridge, you can get from the Old Town to the Lesser Town.
 Each side of the river has its style of buildings.
-If you plan carefully you can see everything in Prague without walking much.
+If you plan it right, you can see everything in Prague without walking much.

 Sunset view of the Charles Bridge in Prague with historic buildings and the Vltava River reflecting the warm evening light.

-A Day Trip from Prague
+A day trip from Prague

 Český Krumlov and Southern Bohemia